sudara/alonetone/README.markdown

 ### Bug reporting

-We use [lighthouse](http://alonetone.lighthouseapp.com) to submit bugs and keep track of our work
+We use [lighthouse](http://alonetone.lighthouseapp.com) to submit bugs and keep track of our work.

 ### The goal?